Inspired Consulting Group’s

 Sparks

-What energized or inspired us at work this week?
+What energized or inspired us this week?

 T